pyOpenSci/software-peer-review/appendices/review-template.md

 #### Usability
 Reviewers are encouraged to submit suggestions (or pull requests) that will improve the usability of the package as a whole.
 Package structure should follow general community best-practices.
-In general please consider:
+In general please consider whether:

 - [ ] The documentation is easy to find and understand
 - [ ] The need for the package is clear